 Tired of job hunting?
-Create your own job online.
+Create your own career with an online job.

 Build your career with an online job

-With the economic recovery moving at a snail’s pace, finding a job is tough.
+For starters, the economic recovery is moving at a snail’s pace.
+So, finding a job is tough.
 Whether you just graduated, or you’re over 50, finding a job is even harder.
 You send out dozens of resumes and the result?
 An email inbox full of “Thanks, but no thanks.”

 Maybe it’s time to take control of your professional life.
 Earn from your own efforts.
 Make the decisions and do it your way.
 Ready for a change?

-The answer is a web-based business.
-If you’re willing to put in the effort, learn the “how-to” of online marketing, design your own web site using simple templates, you can create a business that generates income, and a job that puts you in complete control of your financial future.
+Hence, the answer is a web-based business.
+Become an entrepreneur.
+If you’re willing to put in the effort, learn the “how-to” of online marketing, design your own web site using simple templates and build website trust with emblems and certifications.
+You can create a business that generates income, and a job that puts you in complete control of your financial future.

 It costs less than $100 to start an online business.
 That’s it. $100.
 Cookie jar money.
 Now, there’s lots of hype out there about how to start a web-based business so beware.
-Everything you need to know about web design, search engines, online marketing, client care and other biz basics is available free online.
+Everything you need to know about WordPress web design with professional themes, learn more about search engines, online marketing, customer support tips and other biz basics is available free online.
 Don’t spend money on information that’s out there free.

 What do you need to know?